 Providing training for local educators in subject areas identified by Project Zulu partner schools, using the skills and experience of UWE Bristol academics from the Department of Education & Childhood.

-In 2016 we began hosting English, and subsequently Mathematics, workshops for teachers in the Amajuba District.
-To date, around 500 teachers have benefited from the training.
+In 2016 we began hosting English, and subsequently Mathematics, workshops and conferences for teachers in the Amajuba District.
+To date, around 900 teachers have benefited from the training.
 We now provide ongoing support via online group chat forums and our training and teaching materials available to partner schools in the Resources section of this website.